SMU vs. West Virginia College Basketball Predictions & Picks - November 20

 SMU Performance Insights

-- At 70.3 points scored per game and 75.6 points allowed last year, SMU was 205th in college basketball on offense and 323rd on defense.
+- With 70.3 points scored per game and 75.6 points allowed last season, SMU was 205th in the nation offensively and 323rd defensively.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.